 I love to use gluten free panko, but any gluten free bread crumbs will do.
 I have even used Trader Joe's Rice Crumbs in a pinch.

-Another thing to watch for is that when you pierce the chicken, you notice that the fluids are clear that run out of it.
-If the fluid is brown or red, that is a great indicator; it's still not done cooking.
+Another thing to watch for is that when you pierce the chicken, you notice that the fluids are clear and run out of it.
+If the fluid is brown or red, that is a great indicator it’s still not done cooking.

-You can use frozen chicken breasts, but you need to thaw them before rolling them with the bread crumbs mixture.
+You can use frozen chicken breasts, but you must thaw them before rolling them with the bread crumbs mixture.

 I do not recommend leaving chicken out too long.
 If the chicken is raw, I would not recommend leaving the chicken out for more than an hour.
 If it is summer, I will leave it out even in less time.